TMEP / Processing Documents and Fees

 - (b) Any request for refund must be filed within two years from the date the fee was paid, except as otherwise provided in this paragraph.
 If the Office charges a deposit account by an amount other than an amount specifically indicated in an authorization (§2.208(b)), any request for refund based upon such charge must be filed within two years from the date of the deposit account statement indicating such charge, and include a copy of that deposit account statement.
 The time periods set forth in this paragraph are not extendable.

-Under35 U.S.C. §42(d) and37 C.F.R. §2.209, only money paid by mistake or in excess (when a fee is not required by statute or rule, or is not required in the amount paid) may be refunded.
-A mere change of purpose after the payment of money does not entitle a party to a refund.
-For example, if a party deletes a class from an application, or decides that it no longer wishes to go forward with an application or appeal, the party is not entitled to a refund.
+Under 35 U.S.C. §42(d) and 37 C.F.R. §2.209 , only money paid by mistake or in excess (when a fee is not required by statute or rule, or is not required in the amount paid) may be refunded.
+A change of purpose after the payment of money does not entitle a party to a refund.
+For example, if a party deletes a class from an application, or decides to no longer go forward with an application or appeal, the party is not entitled to a refund.

 If an examining attorney or other USPTO employee erroneously requires a fee, the USPTO will refund the fee submitted in response to the erroneous requirement.

-The USPTO will refund the filing fee for an application that is denied a filing date, or a filing fee that is untimely (e.g., the fee for a statement of use or request for an extension of time to file a statement of use filed after expiration of the statutory filing period).
+The USPTO will refundany processed filing fee for an application that is denied a filing date, or a filing fee that is untimely.
 However, after the USPTO has processed an application or other document, the USPTO will not refund the filing fee.
-The USPTO will not refund an application filing fee when registration is refused, nor will it refund a fee when a timely filed document (such as a statement of use under15 U.S.C. §1051(d) or affidavit of use or excusable nonuse under 15 U.S.C. §1058) is rejected for failure to meet the requirements of the statute and rules.
+The USPTO will not refund an application filing fee when registration is refused, nor will it refund a fee when a timely filed document (such as a statement of use under 15 U.S.C. §1051(d) or affidavit of use or excusable nonuse under 15 U.S.C. §1058) is rejected for failure to meet the requirements of the statute and/or rules.

-When a USPTO employee determines that a refund is appropriate, the employee must submit the request to the TMFinance e-mail box with the information necessary for processing the refund.
+When a USPTO employee determines that a refund is appropriate, the employee must submit the request to TM Finance with the information necessary for processing the refund.

-The Electronic Funds Transfer (“EFT”) payment method allows customers to send a payment over the Internet as easily as writing a check.
+The Electronic Funds Transfer (EFT) payment method allows customers to send a payment over the Internet as easily as writing a check.
 In general, the Automated Clearing House performs EFT transactions through the Federal Reserve system.
 The customer must establish a User ID and Password.
-For further information, seehttp://www.uspto.gov/teas/payment.htm.
+For further information, see https://www.uspto.gov/learning-and-resources/fees-and-payment/accepted-payment-methods .

 If the document was not accompanied by an authorization to charge fees to a deposit account, the USPTO notifies the party who filed the document of the fee deficiency in a written action.
 If the deadline for filing the fee is not set by statute, the fee may be resubmitted within the period set for response to the Office action.
 If the fee in question is statutory (e.g., a filing fee for an appeal, statement of use, or request for extension of time to file a statement of use), the fee must be resubmitted before the expiration of the statutory filing period.